 - Westminster Abbey

 - Cutty Sark

 - Tower of London

 It also worked as a discount in several gift shops, and allows you to skip many lines.

 Anyway, a couple of those spots are expensive to visit, but you get right in with the pass.
 If you’re going to this number of places or more, and doing a three day trip, the pass might work for you.
-It was about £90 when we got them.
+It was about £90 when we got them (one per person).

 Another great thing was the visitor Oyster card.
 This costs £5, which you don’t get back, but then it’s a pre-paid card you just tap on a pad to get on most London-area public transport.
 It, plus generous use of Google Maps public transport routing, makes using transport here so ridiculously easy.
-The public transport links every part so tightly, even the outlying suburbs.
+The public transport links every part of the city so tightly, even the outlying suburbs.
 And with the Oyster card it’s crazy easy to use.
-It’s pre-paid, but there’s (supposed to be) a simple way to get any leftover money refunded after your last usage before leaving town.
-You can’t get those first £5 back, but the convenience is worth it if you’re here for a few days.
+It’s pre-paid, but there’s a simple way to get any leftover money refunded after your last usage before leaving town.
+You can’t get those first £5 back, but the convenience is more than worth it if you’re here for a few days.